forestgrape/coronavirus/4_immunological/immune_evasion.md

 Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)

-> Natural infections and vaccines also produce antibodies targeting internal parts of the spike and internal proteins (natural infections and vaccines which include internal proteins as antigens), these helps to fight infections: the intracellular virion assembly process gets disrupted.
+> Natural infections and vaccines also produce antibodies targeting internal parts of the spike and internal proteins (natural infections and vaccines which include internal proteins as antigens), these helps to fight infections: the intracellular virion assembly process gets disrupted. [to check and cite]

 > Besides antibodies, natural infections and to some extent vaccines induce also specific immune cells such as memory T cells targeting different antigens of viruses.
-T cells are effective at recognizing infected cells since cells (especially cells in the epithelium) present pieces of the proteins they produce.
+T cells are effective at recognizing infected cells since cells <!--(especially cells in the epithelium):check and cite--> present pieces of the proteins they produce.

 #### Adaptions to Increase Neutralizing Antibody Escape
 Coronaviruses can adapt to increase the resistance towards neutralizing antibodies: